 Enable the Feature

-Head over to Odoo Inventory → Configuration → Settings, scroll down to the Valuation section, and check the box for Landed Costs.
+Head over to the Odoo inventory module → Configuration → Settings, scroll down to the Valuation section, and check the box for Landed Costs.

 Select a Default Journal where related accounting entries will be posted.